Atorvastatin calcium trihydrate

 digoxin, a medicine used to treat some heart problems

-the antibiotics erythromycin, clarithromycin and rifampicin and fusidic acid
+erythromycin, clarithromycin, rifampicin and fusidic acid which are antibiotics

 phenytoin, a medicine used to treat epilepsy

-other medicines to treat high cholesterol or triglycerides
+other medicines used to treat high cholesterol or triglycerides

 antacids, medicines used to treat reflux or ulcers

-some medicines used to treat some fungal infections, such as itraconazole or ketoconazole
+some medicines used to treat fungal infections, such as ketoconazole or itraconazole

-medicines for the treatment of HIV infection, such as efavirenz, fosamprenavir, ritonavir, tipranavir, lopinavir, saquinavir
+medicines for the treatment of HIV infection such as efavirenz, fosamprenavir, ritonavir,

 medicines for the treatment of Hepatitis C, such as boceprevir and telaprevir